AlaaElhariry/ALX_Data_Analysis/project Wrangle and Anlyze Data/README.md

-Introduction
+#Introduction
-Real-world data rarely comes clean.
-Using Python and its libraries, we will gather data from a variety of sources and in a variety of formats, assess its quality and tidiness, then clean it.
+###Real-world data rarely comes clean.
+Using Python and its libraries, we will gather
+data from a variety of sources and in a variety of formats, assess its quality and tidiness, then clean it.
 This is called data wrangling.
 We will document our wrangling efforts, plus showcase them through analyses and visualizations using Python (and its libraries) and/or SQL.

-The dataset that we will be wrangling (and analyzing and visualizing) is the tweet archive of Twitter user @dog_rates, also known as We Rate Dogs.
+###The dataset that we will be wrangling (and analyzing and visualizing) is the tweet
+archive of Twitter user @dog_rates, also known as We Rate Dogs.
 We Rate Dogs is a Twitter account that rates people's dogs with a humorous comment about the dog.
-The purpose and goal of this project is to create a trustworthy and interesting analyses and Visualization based on the wrangled data Project Details
+###The purpose and goal of this project is to create a trustworthy and interesting
+analyses and Visualization based on the wrangled data Project Details

-This part of the project is divided into three steps, which are as follows:
+###This part of the project is divided into three steps, which are as follows:
-● Data Gathering.
+>- ● Data Gathering.
-● Data Assessment.
+>- ● Data Assessment.
-● Data Cleaning
+>- ● Data Cleaning.

-Data Gathering
+###Data Gathering
 This project requires working on three different datasets, which are acquired as
 follows:
-● Twitter archive: the twitter_archive_enhanced dataset is a csv file and was downloaded manually, which was provided in Udacity’s classroom.
+>- ● Twitter archive: the twitter_archive_enhanced dataset is a csv file and was downloaded manually, which was provided in Udacity’s classroom.
-● Tweet image predictions: This is a tsv file.
+>- ● Tweet image predictions: This is a tsv file.
 It is hosted on Udacity’s servers, and was downloaded programmatically using the Requests library.
-● Twitter API and JSON: Using library, we were able to scrape data from theTwitter account.
+>- ● Twitter API and JSON: Using library, we were able to scrape data from theTwitter account.
 We looped through all the available tweets and queried Twitter’s APIs along with the tweet ids to get each tweet’s JSON data.
 After that, we extracted the data we needed, which were the number of likes, number of